Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Do LMs understand recursive NPs?

 \section{Do LMs understand recursive NPs?}

-To answer question (a), whether the knowledge of how to interpret recursive NPs is present in pre-trained LMs, we use the ``behavioral test'' probing method \cite{belinkov-etal-2020-interpretability}.
-Namely, we take SOTA models on existing benchmark(s) of the same format as each RNPC task, and evaluate them on RNPC.
-The rationale is that LMs should acquire the ability of textual inference in the required format when fine-tuned on these datasets, which allows us to elicit their potential knowledge about recursive NPs.
+To answer question (a), whether the knowledge of how to interpret recursive NPs is present in pretrained LMs, we use the ``behavioral test'' probing method \cite{belinkov-etal-2020-interpretability}.
+Namely, we evaluate SOTA models finetuned on existing benchmark(s) of the same format as each RNPC task.
+The rationale is that LMs should acquire the ability of textual inference in the required format during finetuning, which allows us to elicit their potential knowledge about recursive NPs.\footnote{LMs can also overfit the finetuning dataset and thus ``forget'' the target knowledge acquired during pretraining.
+Thus, we also directly probe the pretrained LMs in a complementary ``likelihood scoring'' experiment, described in Appendix~\ref{appendix:direct_probe}.}

 \minisection{Experimental setup.} We consider the following datasets that address similar phenomena as our tasks: (1) MNLI \cite{williams2018broad} and SNLI \cite{bowman-etal-2015-large} for our SPTE; (2) MPE \cite{lai-etal-2017-natural} for our MPTE; and (3) ADEPT \cite{emami-etal-2021-adept} for our EPC.
-We choose SOTA and close-to-SOTA models on existing benchmarks as the candidates for probing, including BERT \cite{devlin-etal-2019-bert}, RoBERTa \cite{liu2019roberta}, BART \cite{lewis-etal-2020-bart}, and GPT3 \cite{NEURIPS2020_1457c0d6}, in different sizes.
-Due to the size of MNLI and SNLI, we only evaluate available checkpoints from the Huggingface Transformers model hub.
+We choose SOTA and close-to-SOTA models on these benchmarks as probing candidates, including BERT \cite{devlin-etal-2019-bert}, RoBERTa \cite{liu2019roberta}, BART \cite{lewis-etal-2020-bart}, and GPT3 \cite{NEURIPS2020_1457c0d6}.\footnote{Due to the size of MNLI and SNLI, we only evaluate available checkpoints from the Huggingface Transformers model hub.
 For the other two benchmarks, all models are trained by us.
-Also, the largest GPT3-davinci has not been made available for fine-tuning, and is thus excluded.\footnote{See Appendix~\ref{appendix:benchmark_details} and ~\ref{appendix:implementation_eval_model} for dataset, model and hyperparameter details.}
+Also, the largest GPT3-davinci is unavailable for finetuning and thus excluded.
+See Appendices~\ref{appendix:benchmark_details} and ~\ref{appendix:implementation_eval_model} for dataset, model and hyperparameter details.}